AIA Seattle Announces 2018 Fellows

-The 2017 Jury of Fellows from the American Institute of Architects elevated four AIA Seattle members to its prestigious College of Fellows, an honor awarded to members who have made significant national contributions to the profession.
+The 2018 Jury of Fellows from the American Institute of Architects elevated six AIA Seattle members to its prestigious College of Fellows, an honor awarded to members who have made significant national contributions to the profession.

 The work of these Fellows demonstrates the power of architecture to address some of the world’s most pressing challenges, such as energy and water conservation, community transformation, and innovation in educational environments.

-The 2017 Fellows will be honored at an investiture ceremony at the 2017 AIA Conference on Architecture in Orlando, April 27-29, 2017; and celebrated at an evening reception hosted by AIA Seattle on Saturday, June 3.
+The 2018 Fellows will be honored at an investiture ceremony at the AIA Conference on Architecture in New York, June 21-23, 2018; and celebrated at the AIA Seattle President’s Dinner on Saturday, June 30.

 The Fellowship program was developed to elevate those architects who have made a significant contribution to architecture and society and who have achieved a standard of excellence in the profession.
 Election to fellowship not only recognizes the achievements of architects as individuals, but also their significant contribution to architecture and society on a national level.